YuePanEdward/EasySFM/README.md

 - [ ] try more robust outlier filter
 - [ ] improve the efficieny of bundle adjustment
 - [ ] multithreading computing using CUDA
+- [ ] write a GUI for the software using QT

 ### About